sesco-llc/gread/README.md

 Fennel contributes a syntax convenient for subtree swapping and yet still provides the complexity of a macro system for evolving new grammar forms.

+## Does It Evolve Nim Programs?

+It's possible to evolve Nim programs with Gread.
+The Nim VM is fairly complex and expensive to run.
+It also has quite a few crash bugs which make it difficult to use for ingesting code produced at random.

 ## Installation